Call Mon-Sun:

 • “Symptoms do not occur exclusively during the course of schizophrenia or another psychotic disorder, and are not better explained by another mental disorder (e.g., mood disorder, anxiety disorder, dissociative disorder, personality disorder, substance intoxication, or withdrawal).” (taken from DSM-5©)

-Our modern world is RICH with psycho-social stressors, media and information overload, toxic exposures, poor diet, lifestyle, financial, and educational challenges, and high velocity of change in all of these areas.
-We have the opportunity to delve deeper into causal factors, with an aim to intervene and improve them in logical, practical ways.
-To just short-circuit any truly authentic assessment with a prescription of a Schedule II drug amounts to a gigantic missed opportunity.
+Our modern world is RICH with psycho-social stressors, information overload, toxic exposures, poor diet, lifestyle, financial, and educational challenges.
+Compounding these factors, we experience a high velocity of change and unpredictability in day-to-day life.
+Definitly, it can be hard to keep on top!
+We can take the opportunity to delve deeper into underlying factors, and we can improve them in logical, practical ways.
+Truly, to just short-circuit any truly authentic assessment by prescribing a Schedule II drug amounts to a gigantic missed opportunity.

 What about Transitioning Off Adderall?